Riley Reiff: Cincinnati Bengals

 On March 19, 2021, Reiff signed with the Cincinnati Bengals and was named their starting right tackle for the 2021 season, starting 12 games before being placed on injured reserve on December 16, 2021.

 Chicago Bears

 On July 26, 2022, Reiff signed with the Chicago Bears.

 New England Patriots

-On March 15, 2023, Reiff signed with the New England Patriots.
+On March 20, 2023, Reiff signed with the New England Patriots.
+He was placed on injured reserve on September 4.
+Reiff was activated on October 7.
+He was placed back on injured reserve on October 21, with a knee injury.

 Personal life

-Before his time in the NFL, Reiff was an avid fan of the Oakland Raiders.
+Before his time in the NFL, Reiff was a fan of the Oakland Raiders.

 Reiff has a younger brother, Brady Reiff, who was a three-star recruit coming out of high school and played defensive end at Iowa from 2015 to 2019.